TeoElRey/django-marketplace/README.md

 With technology taking over the world, and commerce being more prominent online than anywhere else, there is no better place to make money than online!
 This project is a representation of what a modern-day Ecommerce website needs in order to function successfully.

-# This project was built entirely from scratch using django
+<sub>This project was built entirely from scratch using django</sub>